Arie Capital Technology EIS Fund

 Arie will look for companies within five sectors: finance, apps, medical, electronics and big data.
 Any company the fund invests in must be able to demonstrate proof of concept, either through revenues, viable products, or compelling strategic partnerships.
 Typically, Arie will consider companies that have a management team with credible track records and the potential to replicate prior success.

 So far, the EIS fund has invested in four qualifying companies.
 Investors are expected to get exposure to a minimum of four companies (not guaranteed).
-Below are some examples of companies supported by the Arie team: note new investors will be exposed to different companies.

 As demand grows for thinner and lighter technology, devices like smartphones and tablets are running out of space.
 Take the example of when Apple removed the headphone jack from new iPhones.
 While a controversial design choice, it eliminated a bulky component and freed up essential space.
 As this trend persists, big tech companies are searching for their next solution.
-Redux operates in this niche, removing the need for speakers all together.
+Redux operates in this niche, removing the need for speakers altogether.
 Its invention can turn screens into speakers with haptic functionality (where the surface responds to physical actions like taps and swipes).

 Arie Capital invested around £2.2 million in 2013 when the company was little more than a collection of patents.
 By 2017, the company had received significant interest from the industry and was eventually bought for an undisclosed fee by tech giant, Google.